xpbowler/neurodetect/README.md

 ## Background

 As a patient develops cancer, their gene expression pattern changes in a characteristic way that can be quantified by sequencing their RNA, yielding a numerical expression value for every gene.
-Thus, I developed a convolutional neural network able to predict whether a patient’s RNA-seq data is likely to be representative of cancer tissue.
+NeuroDetect is a convolutional neural network able to predict whether a patient’s RNA-seq data is likely to be representative of cancer tissue.
 This cost-effective, non-invasive diagnosis method aims to increase the success rate of early cancer detection.

 ## About